tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - Make 'titanium tea.'
 Ingredients: Pu-erh aged black tea.
 Dragon well green tea (or other green tea).
 Turmeric and ginger shavings (often also Rishi brand).
 Add hot water and steep for 1-2 minutes.
 Once done, add 1-2 tbsp of coconut oil
 - journal.
 Take 5-10 minutes to write down some thoughts.
 Then, answer a few questions about what you're grateful for, what would make the day better, and daily affirmations.

-"I may be the laziest mindfulness instructor in the world because I tell my students that all they need to commit to is one mindful breath a day.
-Just one.
+"I may be the laziest mindfulness instructor in the world because I tell my students that all they need to commit to is one mindful breath a day—just one.
 Breathe in and breathe out mindfully, and your commitment for the day is fulfilled.
 Everything else is a bonus."

 # Wealthy

 ## pricing and silicone valley
-- should not under-valuing your product and not charging enough.
+- should not under-valuing your product and not charge enough.
 By not charing enough for a product, you're only undercutting yourself.
-You're left with not enough money to actually market the product.
+You're left with not enough money actually to market the product.
 - Know the value of what you are selling.
 Don't get greedy and aim for volume.

 ## say yes
-- when you're earlier in your career, the best strategy is to just say 'yes' to everything.
-Every little gig.
-You just never know what the lottery tickets are.
+- when you're earlier in your career, the best strategy is to say 'yes' to everything—every little gig.
+You never know what the lottery tickets are.
 - If you don't instinctively think, "HELL, YES, I WILL DO THAT," then say 'no.'
 - Once you've found your rhythm and have made progress, it's time to stop filling all of your time with menial and mediocre tasks.

 ## busy
-- being busy means a lack of priorities, so commit to things that are really worth it and reject the rest.
+- being busy means a lack of priorities, so commit to things that are worth it and reject the rest.
 - "Being busy is most often used as a guide for avoiding the few critically important but uncomfortable actions."
 - One way to deal with procrastination and business is to identify just ONE must-do task per day.

 ## don't be a dog
-- what if mindset, anything you do, anything you change, consider the possible results of that in 1 day, 1 week, 1 month, or 1 year.
+- what if mindset, anything you do, anything you change, consider the possible results of that in 1 day, one week, one month, or one year.
 Always be thinking ahead and have a plan for success.

 ## investors
 - obsession with not losing money.
 Before entering any business opportunity or investment, ask yourself what the downside is and how you can be protected against it.